-The Ultimate 6-Day Arizona Road Trip Itinerary: Page to Flagstaff, Sedona, and Grand Canyon
+The Ultimate 6-Day Arizona Road Trip Itinerary: Page, Flagstaff, Sedona, and Grand Canyon

-There are a few states in the U.S. that surprise and puzzle you at the same time.
-Arizona is certainly one of them.
+There are a few destinations in the U.S. that surprise and puzzle you at the same time.
+Arizona is one of them.
 The place is vast, deserted, and scorching hot in summer.
 The 6th largest state in the country tests you in all possible ways.
-Crisscrossed with endless, isolated roads, Arizona teaches you how to get comfortable on the road and learn how to avoid all common road trip mistakes.
+Crisscrossed with endless, isolated roads, Arizona teaches you how to get comfortable on the road and learn to avoid some of the most typical road trip mistakes.

 On the other hand, there is no better place for an epic road trip than Arizona.
-Home to Grand Canyon National Park, the state slowly but surely unveils its natural wonders one place at a time.
-As soon as you think that you’ve seen all of them, this southwestern region of the U.S. surprises you with new discoveries, giving enough reasons for another adventure-inspired road trip through Arizona.
+Home to Grand Canyon National Park, the state slowly unveils its natural wonders one place at a time.
+As soon as you think that you’ve seen it all, this southwestern region of the U.S. surprises you with new discoveries, giving enough reasons for another adventure-inspired road trip across Arizona.

-Due to the long distances between your points of interest, you should plan for at least a week-long road trip through Arizona.
-Some travelers, including us, can never have this time.
-Thus, a few shorter 2-3-day trips enable you to cross the state and see all it has to offer without a big time commitment.
+Due to the long distances between your points of interest, you should plan for at least a week-long road trip across Arizona.
+Some travelers, including us, can never have this much time.
+Thus, a few shorter trips, each about 2-3 days, during different seasons, will let you cross the state at a slower pace and see all it has to offer without a big time commitment.

 How to Plan Your Arizona Road Trip

-After a few trips to the Grand Canyon State, I’m certain in one thing: you can’t underestimate the place and should plan your Arizona road trip thoroughly.
+After a few trips to the Grand Canyon State, I’m certain of one thing: you can’t underestimate the place and should plan your Arizona road trip thoroughly.
 The state is enormous.
-Its cities and local communities sit far from each other.
-On top of that, due to the presence of a myriad of one-of-a-kind destinations, it’s easy to get distracted and lose track of time.
+Its cities and local communities sit far away from each other.
+On top of that, due to abundant one-of-a-kind destinations, it’s easy to get distracted and lose track of time.

 Another important thing to consider is where to start your journey.
 Phoenix is the capital of the state where many travelers start their Arizona road-trip adventures.
 Eager to see the dramatic beauty of the Sonoran Desert, others fly into Tucson.
 During our first Arizona road trip, we considered flying into Flagstaff.
 Located just 1 hour 30 minutes away from Grand Canyon National Park, it looked like a perfect place to hit the road.

-Where to Rent Vehicle for Your Road Adventures in Arizona
+Where to Rent Car for Your Road Adventures in Arizona

 A good, reliable car is essential for a successful Arizona road trip.
-Whether you drive your own or rent a car, be sure to check its condition and pack a spare tire.
-The best place to rent a car is always the nearest airport.
+Whether you drive your own car or rent a vehicle from a reliable source, be sure to check its condition and pack a spare tire.
+The best place to rent a car for us is always the nearest airport.

 The Best Time for Arizona Road Trip

 Summer is the hottest and busiest time of the year.
 Apart from dealing with the scorching heat, you have to share Arizona’s roads with many other visitors enjoying their own trips.
-The summer season is also not the best time for those who travel on a shoestring.
-With an ever-growing influx of the tourists, the prices for everything, including accommodations, rise.
+The summer season is also not the best time for those who travel on a budget.
+With an ever-growing influx of tourists, the prices for everything, including accommodation, rise.

 The Ultimate Arizona Road Trip Itinerary: Map

-• Day 5: Enjoy a Day in Kingman a Gateway to Grand Canyon, the Last Destination on Your Arizona Road Trip
+- Day 5: Enjoy a day in Kingman, a gateway to Grand Canyon and the last destination on your Arizona road trip

 DAY 1: START YOUR ARIZONA ROAD TRIP BY DRIVING FROM LAS VEGAS TO PAGE